CoDCL: Counterfactual-Inspired Augmentation Contrastive Learning for Temporal Link Prediction in Social Networks: Introduction

 \item CoDCL overcomes the complex variations of temporal networks by combining dynamic treatment variables with efficient temporal nearest neighbor search, designing a novel counterfactual pair identification strategy to enhance model interpretability.

-\item We validate CoDCL as a universal, plug-and-play enhancement module that can be seamlessly integrated into existing temporal architectures without modification.
-Extensive experiments on multiple real-world datasets demonstrate that CoDCL significantly gains state-of-the-art baselines and demonstrates strong generalizability across existing dynamic link prediction methods. \end{itemize}
+\item We validate CoDCL as a plug-and-play enhancement module that can be seamlessly integrated into existing temporal architectures without requiring any modification.
+Extensive experiments on multiple real-world datasets demonstrate that CoDCL consistently improves performance and exhibits strong generalizability across various temporal link prediction methods. \end{itemize}